 25. Acoustic Impacts Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate plans must be submitted to the Principal Certifier for approval that include details of the recommendations made in the Acoustic Assessment Report reference 20211024.1 revision 3 dated 16.12.2022.
+Prior to the issue of a relevant Construction Certificate plans must be submitted to the Principal Certifier for approval that include details ofthe recommendations made in the Acoustic Assessment Report reference 20211024.1 revision 3 dated 16.12.2022, and the recommendations made in the Acoustic Assessment Building B – S4.55 Application reference 202112024.6 Revision 2 dated 09.04.2024.
+Where there are any inconsistencies between the referenced documents with regard to Building B, the S4.55 Acoustic Assessment prevails.

 26. Access to Power in Carparks Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of a Construction Certificate plans must be submitted to the Principal Certifier for approval that include details of the installation of appropriate electrical infrastructure and capacity to allow at least 20% of residential parking spaces to charge an electric vehicle at any one time in their own car space.
+Prior to the issue of a relevant Construction Certificate plans must be submitted to the Principal Certifier for approval that include details of the installation of appropriate electrical infrastructure and capacity to allow at least 20% of residential parking spaces to charge an electric vehicle at any one time in their own car space.

 These details are to be implemented in the construction of the development.